SEL Teaching Practices

 Choice Boards

 Using game formats like tic-tac-toe or bingo, write down the work to do in each box.
-Students can choose what assignments they want to complete based on your guidelines or even the order they wish to finish them.
+Students can choose what assignments they want to complete based on your guidelines or the order they wish to finish them.

 Celebrations